jspuij/TwokaB/docs/pages/prepare.md

 The project should now build without any errors.
 Let's move on and try to run it:

-## Solving some runtime problems
+## Solve Some Runtime Problems.

 Click Debug or press F5 to build and run the project.
 A browser page will open that looks like this:

 ![browser error](../images/browsererror.png)

-This is because the files we have moved from the webassembly wwwroot folder to the shared project wwwroot folder cannot be loaded from the location where the were before.
+This is because the files we have moved from the WebAssembly wwwroot folder to the Shared RCL Project wwwroot folder cannot be loaded from the location where they were before.
 These items are called [Static Assets](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-3.1&tabs=visual-studio#create-an-rcl-with-static-assets) and they are loaded from a special location by Blazor.